LogicalTrust/minerva_lib/README.md

 **If you would like to contribute to the project, please feel free to submit pull requests, bug reports, letters of complain (or love) etc. Any support is appreciated.**

 # What am I dealing with?
 PFL is a fuzzer designed mainly for torturing stuff (mainly libraries or APIs, sometimes co-workers).
-It uses minerva algorithm (please refer to an article listed as [1] in reading secton for any further information).
+It uses minerva algorithm (please refer to an article listed as [1] in reading section for any further information).
 Minerva_lib is able to fuzz any piece of code, as long as it can be linked against its core.

 PFL can also be treated as an animal.
 Feed it with C function prototypes, supply a simple Makefile and it will treat you with a new shiny fuzzer.
 Since, as mentioned earlier on, PFL is in its early development stage, most cases you will have to provide generators though.